 The rule in Norway is that employment is permanent (fast), and the contract is valid until terminated by you or your employer.
 If there is an end date in the employment contract, you are temporarily (midlertidig) employed.
 There are special rules that apply for the legality of this.

-More information about temporary or permanent appointment
+More information about temporary or permanent employment

 You can also work for a temporary-work agency/recruitment agency (vikarbyrå).
 In that case, the agency is your employer and hires you out to work for others.
 Your wages and work conditions shall be similar to those of the permanent employees doing the same type of work.